octagonemusic/netnav-app/README.md

 - **PostgreSQL database**: NetNav requires a PostgreSQL database to store router route data.
 Ensure you have PostgreSQL installed on your system.
 - **Maven**: Maven is required to build and manage the backend project dependencies.
 You can download and install Maven from [here](https://maven.apache.org/install.html).
 - **Spring Framework**: Spring is used for the backend REST APIs.
 Ensure you have a basic understanding of Spring and its configuration.
+- **Node.js and npm**: Node.js and npm are required to run the frontend application.
+You can download and install them from [here](https://nodejs.org/).

 ## Usage Guide